 - San Joaquin County First 5 – Final Report (PDF file)

-The Delta MERP Small Grants Program is administered by the California Department of Public Health in coordination with the Delta Conservancy and Central Valley Regional Water Quality Control Board.
-The intent of the Small Grant Program is to fund community based organizations or Tribes to conduct projects that increase public awareness and understanding of fish contamination issues and reduce exposure to chemicals from eating fish caught in the Sacramento-San Joaquin Delta.
+The Delta MERP Small Grant Program was administered by the California Department of Public Health in coordination with the Delta Conservancy and Central Valley Regional Water Quality Control Board.
+From 2015-2017, the Small Grant Program funded community-based organizations or Tribes to conduct projects that increase public awareness and understanding of fish contamination issues and reduce exposure to chemicals from eating fish caught in the Sacramento-San Joaquin Delta.